 7. And when he saw many of the Pharisees and Sadducees coming to his baptism, he said to them, Offspring of vipers, who warned you that ye might flee from the wrath to come?
 8. Yield then fruits worthy of repentance.
-9. And think not to say within yourselves, We have Abraham for our fathers: for I say to you, that God is able to raise, from these stones, children to Abraham.
-10. And now also the axe is laid at the root of the trees: every tree, therefore, which yieldeth not good fruit, is cut down, and is thrown into the fire.
+9. And think not to say within yourselves, We have Abraham for our fathers: for I say to you, that God is able to raise, from these stones, children to Abraham, 10, And now also the axe is laid at the root of the trees: every tree, therefore, which yieldeth not good fruit, is cut down, and is thrown into the fire.

 7. He said therefore to the multitudes, which went out, that they might be baptized by him, Offspring of vipers, who warned you to flee from the wrath to come?
 8. Yield therefore fruits worthy of repentance.
 And begin to to say within yourselves, We have Abraham as our father: for I say to you, that God is able, from these stones, to raise up children to Abraham, 9.
 And now also the axe is laid to the root of the trees: every tree, therefore, which yieldeth not good fruit, is cut down, and is thrown into the fire.
 10. And the multitudes asked him, saying, What then shall we do?
-11. And he answering saith to them, He who hath two coats, let him impart to him who hath none; and he who hath food, let him do in like manner.
-244 12.
-And the publicans also came, that they might be baptized, and said to him.
-Master, what shall we do?
+11. And he answering saith to them, He who hath two coats, let him impart to him who hath none; and he who hath food, let him do in like manner. ^{f244} 12.
+And the publicans also came, that they might be baptized, and said to him, Master, what shall we do?
 13. And he said to them, Exact no more than what has been enjoined you.
 14. And the soldiers also asked him, saying, And what shall we do?
-He saith to them.
-Do violence to no man, accuse no man falsely, and be content with your wages.
+He saith to them, Do violence to no man, accuse no man falsely, and be content with your wages.

-LUKE 3:15-18 15.
-And while the

-11. I indeed baptize you with water to repentance: but he who cometh after me is stronger than I, whose shoes I am not worthy to carry: he shall baptize you with the Holy Ghost and with fire.
-12. Whose winnowing-fan is in his hand, and he will thoroughly cleanse his thrashing-floor, and will collect the wheat into his barn: but he will burn up the chaff with unquenchable fire.
+<400311>MATTHEW ^{<410107>} Mark 1:7-8 <420315> LUKE 3:11-12 3:15-18 11.
+I indeed baptize 7.
+And he preached, 15 .
+And while the you with water to saying, One cometh people were repentance: but he after me, that latchet waiting, and while who cometh after me of whose shoes I am all were thinking in is stronger than I, not worthy to stoop their hearts about whose shoes I am not down and loose.
+8. I John, whether he worthy to carry: he indeed have baptized was the Christ: shall baptize you with you with water: but 16.
+John answered the Holy Ghost and he shall baptize you to all, saying, I with fire.
+12. Whose with the Holy Ghost. indeed baptize you winnowing-fan is in with water, but his hand, and he will there cometh one thoroughly cleanse his stronger than I, the thrashing-floor, and latchet of whose will collect the wheat shoes I am not into his barn: but he worthy to loose: he will burn up the chaff shall baptize you with unquenchable with the Holy fire.
+Ghost and with